 The chart above shows the distribution of the total cost of Online in District of Columbia in 2024.
 Each bar denotes the number of institutions with total cost of study falling into given interval.

-How long does it take to complete an online degree in District of Columbia?
+How long does it take to complete Online general degree in District of Columbia?

 The chart above shows the distribution of the cost of unit of study for Online in District of Columbia in 2024.
 The cost is given in USD per unit.
 Each bar denotes the number of institutions with total cost of study falling into given interval.